-- Other partnership activity includes the team working in partnership with other regional education providers and the Cumbria Chamber of Commerce, in order to provide joined-up support to local businesses.
-We work closely together to provide coherent offers to develop and support businesses in Carlisle, and more broadly across Cumbria.
-The university offer includes access to training and development, workshops and events, student and graduate placement opportunities and access to academic expertise.
+- Providing joined-up support to local businesses.
+This enables us to offer relevant support for businesses across Carlisle and Lancashire.
+The university offer includes training and development, workshops and events, student and graduate placement opportunities and access to academic expertise.

 We want to incorporate the business voice into the way we develop courses.
 With this in mind, many of our team are part of regional networking groups - our development team regularly visit businesses to see what their specific needs are and how we can develop bespoke activity or match our initiatives.